Please ensure Javascript is enabled for purposes of website accessibility Leadership & Board of Directors | Amnesty International Canada DONATE

 2-year term: Elected June 2025 – Current term concludes June 2027

-With over two decades of involvement in Amnesty International, Lana brings deep experience in governance, strategic leadership, and people-centered activism.
-Having served in a variety of roles—including Director-at-Large, Board Chair, and Global Assembly Chair—Lana has consistently demonstrated the ability to lead through complexity with a steady hand.
-Her governance contributions span 14 years, during which time she contributed to critical organizational shifts such as the adoption of a movement wide one-entity-one-vote model, the introduction of Core Standards, and the adoption of Amnesty’s sex worker policy.
-Whether preparing for regular meetings or responding to urgent, unforeseen issues, she remains a collaborative and dependable presence, committed to strong governance and shared leadership.
+With over two decades of involvement in Amnesty, Lana brings deep experience in governance, strategic leadership, and people-centred activism.
+She has served in a variety of roles—including Director-at-Large, Board Chair, and Global Assembly Chair.
+Her governance contributions span 14 years, during which time she contributed to critical organizational shifts such as the adoption of a movement-wide one-entity-one-vote model, the introduction of Core Standards, and the adoption of Amnesty’s sex worker policy.

-Lana’s engagement extends beyond national borders, reflecting Amnesty’s global reach and collaborative spirit.
-She has represented the Canadian section at multiple International Council Meetings, Global Assembly’s and Chairs Forums and has held leadership roles on key global committees.
-These experiences have deepened an understanding of Amnesty’s global governance and reinforced a dedication to fostering a movement that is resilient, representative, and rooted in human rights principles.
+Lana represented Amnesty’s Canadian section at multiple International Council Meetings, Global Assemblies and Chairs Forums and has held leadership roles on key global committees.
+These experiences have deepened her understanding of Amnesty’s global governance and reinforced her dedication to fostering a movement that is resilient, representative, and rooted in human rights principles.

-Professionally certified in Human Resource Management, Lana brings significant expertise in organizational change, inclusive workplace policy, and strategic HR leadership.
+Lana is professionally certified in Human Resource Management and brings significant expertise in organizational change, inclusive workplace policy, and strategic HR leadership.
 She has managed diverse teams across sectors, led major change initiatives, and championed equitable governance practices.
-Her approach is grounded in empathy, clear communication, and a deep belief in people-powered movements.
 As a longtime member, activist, and donor, she remains deeply invested in Amnesty’s mission and its future.
-Lana views the role of the Board not only as a governance body but as a vital connector—ensuring decisions remain accountable to the people and communities most impacted by our work.

 Laurin Liu, Director